richardschoen/macapps/README.md

 Feel free to drop and issue or pull request with your favorites added.

+❗Make sure to do your own due-diligence before installing and using any of these apps.
+This list for reference only.

 ### App Installation
 - AppLite - GUI client for homebrew app installation
 https://aerolite.dev/applite